TomGanske/jsFormValidation/Readme.md

 # jsFormValidation Repository

-- Version 1.0.0
+- Version 1.0.2
 - Date 16.
 July 2016
 - Author Tom Ganske

 ## Improve your Front-End form behavior with jsFormValidation (no jQuery!)

-Thats the first version of jsFormValidation with a size of **4KB** and will be improved.
+Thats the first version of jsFormValidation with a size of **4KB** if minimized and will be improved.
 **jsFormValidation** field support:
 - text
 - date